hmcts/chart-nodejs/README.md

 $ docker push hmctssandbox.azurecr.io/hmcts/custard-frontend
 ```

+You might have to to the same for the CI which uses the `hmcts.azurecr.io` registry.

 #### Adding new resource fails in Azure Devops

 You added a new job to the pipeline and it complains about a resource not being authorised: well this is too bad, however Microsoft has a workaround for you: